hypoport/MockInjector/README.md

     }
 ```

+But that solution is not really much shorter.

+Here comes this library:

-`MockInjector.injectMocks()` finds all annotated dependencies and injects Mocks for them.
+`org.pfruender.mockinjector.MockInjector.injectMocks()` will find *all* annotated dependencies and injects mocks for them.

 There are no dependency variables in the test class, which saves us two lines of code for each dependency.